center-for-learning-management/eduvidual-simplesamlphp/modules/core/docs/authproc_attributealter.md

 `%remove`
 :   Indicates that the whole value of the attribute should be removed completely if there is a match.
     If no other values exist, the attribute will be removed completely.
     This parameter is OPTIONAL.

-`%merge`
-:   Indicates whether the altered values must be merged with the target attribute values.
-The default
-    behaviour is to overwrite the target attribute completely.
-    This parameter is OPTIONAL.

 Examples